anhquan3107/iu-coffee/README.md

 - Use the Live Server extension in VS Code.

 ## Credits
-Created by: Phan Tran Anh Quan
+Created by: Phan Tran Anh Quan.
-Images: Banner and icons from IU University assets & free-use sources Design Concept: Inspired by Montagne Della Luna
+Images: Banner and icons from IU University assets & free-use sources.
+Design Concept: Inspired by Montagne Della Luna

-“Where every cup tells a story — brewed with IU spirit.”
+<p align="center"> <em>"Where every cup tells a story — brewed with IU spirit.”</em></p>

 ---